Azimuthal anisotropy of heavy-flavour decay electrons in p-Pb collisions at $ \sqrt{s_{\rm NN}}$ = 5.02 TeV: The ALICE Collaboration

 Two-particle angular correlations are a powerful tool to study the dynamical evolution of the system created in ultra-relativistic collisions of protons or nuclei.
 The differences in the azimuthal angle ($\Delta\varphi$) and in pseudorapidity ($\Delta\eta$) between a reference (``trigger'') particle and other particles produced in the event are considered.
-The typical shape of the correlation distribution features a near-side peak at $(\Delta\varphi, \Delta\eta) \sim (0,0)$, induced by the jet containing the trigger particle, and an away-side structure centered at $\Delta\varphi \sim \pi$ and extending over a wide pseudorapidity range, due to the recoil jet~\cite{Wang:1992db}.
+The typical shape of the correlation distribution features a near-side peak at $(\Delta\varphi, \Delta\eta) \sim (0,0)$, originating from cases in which the trigger particle is produced in a jet, and an away-side structure centered at $\Delta\varphi \sim \pi$ and extending over a wide pseudorapidity range, due to the recoil jet~\cite{Wang:1992db}.
 In nucleus--nucleus collisions the correlation distribution also exhibits pronounced structures on the near- and away-side extending over a large $\Delta\eta$ region, commonly referred to as ``ridges''~\cite{Abelev:2009af}.
-The $\Delta\varphi$ projection of the correlation distribution, after removal of the jet contribution, can be described by a Fourier decomposition, whose coefficients are denoted as $V_{\rm{n}\Delta}$.
-These coefficients can be factorised into single-particle coefficients $v_{\rm{n}}$ related to the azimuthal distribution of the particles with respect to the reaction plane of the collision ~\cite{Aamodt:2011by}.
+They can be quantified by the $V_{\rm{n}\Delta}$ coefficient of a Fourier decomposition of the $\Delta\varphi$ distribution, which is performed after removing the jet contribution.
+These coefficients can be factorised into single-particle coefficients $v_{\rm{n}}$ related to the azimuthal distribution of the particles with respect to the \textit{n-th} order symmetry planes~\cite{Aamodt:2011by}.
 In non-central nucleus--nucleus collisions, the dominant coefficient is that of the second-order harmonic, referred to as elliptic flow ($v_{\rm{2}}$), and its value is used to characterise the collective motion of the system.
 The measurements are well described by models invoking a hydrodynamic expansion of the hot and dense medium produced in the collision.
 This translates the initial-state spatial anisotropy, due to the asymmetry of the nuclear overlap region, into a momentum anisotropy of the particles emerging from the medium~\cite{Qin:2010pf}.
 This collective motion is one of the important features of the Quark-Gluon Plasma (QGP) produced in such collisions.